AckeeCZ/frontend-cookbook/pages/implementation/FirebaseAuth.md

 ### UI part

-We could use for social login components [`react-facebook-login`](https://www.npmjs.com/package/react-facebook-login), [`react-google-login`](https://www.npmjs.com/package/react-google-login) or [`react-apple-login`](https://www.npmjs.com/package/react-apple-login) are pretty well customizable and have suitable interface.
+For social login components we can use [`react-facebook-login`](https://www.npmjs.com/package/react-facebook-login), [`react-google-login`](https://www.npmjs.com/package/react-google-login) or [`react-apple-login`](https://www.npmjs.com/package/react-apple-login) are pretty well customizable and have suitable interface.
 But they still require some configuration and flow driving and we can let Firebase do lot of that for us.

 ```js
 const SocialLoginType = {